varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Authorization
 ~~~~~~~~~~~~~

-If Varnish sees an Authorization header it will pass the request.
+If Varnish sees an 'Authorization' header it will pass the request.
 If
 this is not what you want you can unset the header.

 Overriding the time-to-live (ttl)